 Most important, all of those above traits form the strong spine of the “Right Man” who can encourage his wife “To stand on mountains.
 To comfort her during stormy seas.
 To be strong, by standing on his shoulders, to be all that she can be.” – Josh Groban.

-After all, the Right Man is part of an abused woman’s “Breakthrough”, by being the “Wind beneath Her Wings”, as sung Below:
+After all, the Right Man is part of a Lasting Relationship by being the “Wind beneath Her Wings”, as sung Below:

 And when “The Right Man” suffer the “Slings & Arrows of Outrageous Fortune”, he knows to treat “the Two Imposters of Triumph & Disaster, just the Same”.

 So, Nothing & No One can hurt the “Right Man”.
 Nor, divert him from his conviction of being made in the Image & Likeness of God, or from his mission to make another Life breathe easier, by loving others, expecting nothing in return.